-What do customers say about The American Legion USAA Rewards™ Visa Signature® Card?
+The American Legion USAA Rewards™ Visa Signature® Card reviews and complaints

-USAA is not accredited with the Better Business Bureau, but it earns an A+ rating from the agency.
-As of this writing, 92% of its reviews are negative and it has over 300 customer complaints.
+USAA is not accredited with the Better Business Bureau, but it earns an A- rating from the agency as of October 2020.
+As of this writing, 92% of its reviews are negative and it has over 1,422 customer complaints.
 USAA customers report unexpected changes to reward balances and a complicated customer service process.

-The company earns a Trustpilot score of 3.6 out of 10.
+The company earns a Trustpilot score of 1.4 out of 5 as of October 2020.
 Many negative reviews cite unsympathetic customer service and difficulty getting fraud claims resolved.
 Positive reviews say customer service is responsive and the bank’s products have strong features.

 I got the card.
 Now what?